madmurphy/libconfini/MANUAL.md

 **1. Intervene on the INI file.** The reason why `now=Sunday April 3rd, 2016`
-has been properly parsed as a comment -- despite it really looks like a disabled entry -- is because it has been nested in a comment block opened by more than one leading comment marker (in this case the two `##`).
+has been properly parsed as a comment -- despite it really looks like a disabled entry -- is because it has been nested within a comment block opened by more than one leading comment marker (in this case the two `##`).
 As a general rule, _**libconfini** never parses a comment beginning with more than one leading marker as a disabled entry_, therefore this is the surest way to ensure that proper comments are always considered as such.